 74. Compensation for acquisition of property

+Note for this section:

-Note: The Commonwealth Act section 74 provides for payment of compensation by the Commonwealth for acquisition of property.
+The Commonwealth Act section 74 provides for payment of compensation by the Commonwealth for acquisition of property.

 75. Annual report

 The Minister must cause a copy of each annual report of the Regulator on the operation of the WELS scheme given to the State under the Commonwealth Act section 75 to be laid before each House of the Parliament within 15 sitting days of that House after the Minister receives the report.